Sventajz/Odin-grid-project/README.md

 # Odin-grid-project
-Grid layout excersice for the odin project
+Grid layout exsercise for the odin project